webdetails/cbf2/README.md

 * Project containers

-These should be straightforward to understand if you're familiar with [docker](http://docker.com), but in a nutshell there are 2 fundamental concepts:
+These should be straightforward to understand if you're familiar with [docker](http://docker.com), but in a nutshell there are two fundamental
-_images_ and _containers_.
+concepts: _images_ and _containers_.
 An image is an inert, immutable file; The container is an instance of an image, and it's a container that will run and allow us to access the Pentaho platform

 ## Accessing the platform

 When we run the container, it exposes a few ports, most importantly 8080.
 So in order to see Pentaho running all we need to do is to access the machine where docker is running.
-This part may vary depending on the operating system; on a Mac, and using docker-machine, there's a separate VM running the things, so I'm able to access the platform by using the following URL:
+This part may vary depending on the operating system; On a Mac, and using docker-machine, there's a separate VM running the things, so I'm able to access the platform by using the following URL: